Keene, New Hampshire: Government

-Keene's government consists of a mayor and a city council which has 15 members.
+Keene's government consists of a mayor and a city council, which has 15 members.
 Two are elected from each of the city's five wards, and five councilors are elected at-large.

 In the New Hampshire Senate, Keene is included in the 10th District and is represented by Democrat Donovan Fenton.
 On the New Hampshire Executive Council, Keene is in the 2nd District and is represented by Democrat Karen Liot Hill.
 In the United States House of Representatives, Keene is a part of New Hampshire's 2nd Congressional District and is currently represented by Democrat Maggie Goodlander.

 Keene is a strongly Democratic-leaning city at the presidential level, as no Republican presidential nominee has carried the city in over two decades.

 Media

-Several media sources are located in Keene.
-These include:
+Several media sources are located in Keene: